Fine-grained Analysis of Non-parametric Estimation for Pairwise Learning: Optimal rates with deep ReLU networks

 Setting $L = \big\lceil \frac{d}{2r+d} \log(n)\big\rceil$, with probability at least $1- \delta$, there holds

-where $\tau = \max\{3,\frac{2r}{d}\}$. \end{thm} \begin{remark} Theorem~\ref{thm:excess} establishes the excess risk rate $O(n^{-\frac{2r}{2r+d}})$ for pairwise least squares regression, which matches the minimax lower rate for pointwise least squares regression \cite{gyorfi,schmidt2020nonparametric}.
-We note that the minimax lower rate $O\big(n^{-\frac{2r}{2r + s}}\big)$ of the excess risk for pairwise learning is developed in \cite{guo2022distributed} by using the kernel method, where $r\in(1/2,3/2]$ is the smoothness parameter of $f_\rho$, and $s\in(0,1)$ is the effective dimension measuring the capacity of the corresponding RKHS. \cite{HZFZ} studied ranking with deep ReLU networks when the hinge loss is considered, they derived the excess risk rate $O\big(n^{-\frac{r(\theta + 1)}{2d + r(\theta+2)}}\big)$, where $r>0$ denotes the smoothness of the target function, and $\theta>0$ is the parameter of noise condition.
-As we mentioned before, the results of previous works \cite{ranking,rejchel} cannot be used for studying the kernel methods or neural networks with the least squares loss, which demonstrates that our general results indeed help us to explore the generalization performance on a variety of problems that cannot be handled by existing approaches. \end{remark}
+where $\tau = \max\{3, {2r}/{d}\}$. \end{thm} \textbf{Comparison with related works. } The minimax lower rate $O\big(n^{-\frac{2r}{2r + s}}\big)$ of the excess risk for pairwise learning is developed in \cite{guo2022distributed} by using the kernel method, where $r\in(1/2,3/2]$ is the smoothness parameter of $f_\rho$, and $s\in(0,1)$ is the effective dimension measuring the capacity of the corresponding RKHS. \cite{HZFZ} studied ranking with deep ReLU networks when the hinge loss is considered, they derived the excess risk rate $O\big(n^{-\frac{r(\theta + 1)}{2d + r(\theta+2)}}\big)$, where $r>0$ denotes the smoothness of the target function, and $\theta>0$ is the parameter of noise condition.
+As we mentioned before, the results of previous work \cite{ranking,rejchel} cannot be used for studying the kernel methods or neural networks with the least squares loss, which demonstrates that our general results indeed help us to explore the generalization performance on a variety of problems that cannot be handled by existing approaches.